plizkinzmey/remote-transmission-client-go/docs/architecture.md

 ## Communication Between Frontend and Backend

-Communication between the React frontend and the Go backend is facilitated by the Wails framework:
+Communication between the React frontend and Go backend is facilitated by the Wails framework:

-1. Go functions are exposed via the `Bind` parameter in `main.go`
+1. Go functions are provided via the `Bind` parameter in `main.go`
 2. TypeScript bindings are generated in `frontend/wailsjs/go/`
-3. Frontend components call these bindings to invoke Go functions
+3. Frontend components call these bindings to execute Go functions

 ## Error Handling

 The application implements a comprehensive error handling strategy:

 - Domain errors are defined in the domain layer
-- Infrastructure errors are mapped to domain errors when appropriate
+- Infrastructure errors are converted to domain errors when necessary
 - Application services handle and translate errors for the UI
 - Localized error messages are provided to the user